-HighRe: Aerodynamics with High Reynolds Numbers for the Large Offshore Wind Turbines of the Future
+HighRe: Aerodynamics at High Reynolds Numbers for Large Offshore Wind Turbines of the Future

 Funding: Federal Ministry for Economic Affairs and Climate Action (BMWK)